maddieemihle/credit-risk-classification/README.md

 # Credit Risk Analysis Report

 ## Introduction
 The purpose of this analysis is to build and evaluate machine learning models to predict loan risk: healthy ("low risk") or "high-risk".
-This analysis will help the company make informed decisions about loan approvals based on historical data.
+The goal is to help make informed loan approval decisions based on historical data.

 ## Overview of the Analysis

-The dataset contained financial information about loans, such as loan amount, interest rate, and borrower information.
-The target variable, `loan_status`, was binary, with `0` representing healthy loans and `1` representing high-risk loans.
-The goal was to predict the `loan_status` variable, which indicates the risk level of a loan.
-The value counts for the target variable showed a significant class imbalance, with far more healthy loans than high-risk loans.
+The dataset contains financial information about loans, such as loan amount, interest rate, and borrower details.
+The target variable, `loan_status`, is binary, with `0` representing healthy loans and `1` representing high-risk loans.
+The dataset shows a significant class imbalance, with more healthy loans than high-risk loans.

 The stages of the machine learning process included:
 1. Splitting the data into training and testing sets.
 2. Standardizing the features to improve model performance.
 3. Training and evaluating two machine learning models: